KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 PSF mission: "To promote, protect and advance the Python programming language, and to support and facilitate the growth of a diverse and international community of Python programmers."

+Last year, the PSF was on the cusp of receiving a non-trivial $1.5 million NSF grant for CPython and PyPI security work.
+The PSF Board voted unanimously against taking the money due to an ambiguous "no DEI" requirement.

+The community came through with a huge outpouring of support that resulted in a record $590,591 raised from 5561 donors.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 ### Closing